Possibilistic inferential models: a review: IMs in more general contexts

 \subsection{Key technical extension}

-An apparent limitation of the above proposal is that the emphasis on relative likelihood implicitly assumes a statistical model $\{\prob_\theta: \theta \in \TT\}$ is available.
+An apparent limitation of the above proposal is that its emphasis on relative likelihood implicitly assumes a statistical model $\{\prob_\theta: \theta \in \TT\}$ is available.
+Machine learning applications, for example, tend to avoid such model assumptions.
 A simple but important observation, one that's been applied in various contexts---including Section~\ref{S:marginal} above---is that validification doesn't require the ranking to be based on relative likelihood.
-That is, while the posited model's likelihood function determines the ``optimal'' choice of ranking relative to that model \citep[][Sec.~4.2]{martin.partial2}, there may be other factors that suggest a different choice.
-For example, when data are coming from multiple sources, e.g., in meta-analysis or a divide-and-conquer regime \citep{imdc}, and in the form of summary statistics, it may not be possible to compute the relative likelihood under the model.
-In other cases, the issue might simply be that the posited model doesn't determine a relative likelihood for the parameter of interest.
-Here I'll briefly describe this technical extension, and then I'll apply it to some relevant modern problems.
+That is, while the posited model's likelihood function determines the ``optimal'' choice of ranking relative to that model (Remark~\ref{re:rellik} in Appendix~\ref{A:remarks}), there may be other factors that suggest a different choice.
+Here are a few key instances: \begin{itemize} \item If data are coming from multiple sources, e.g., in a meta-analysis or a divide-and-conquer regime \citep{imdc}, and in the form of summary statistics, it may not be possible to compute the full likelihood. \item More generally, the posited model might not determine a likelihood function for the parameter of interest, e.g., in quantile regression. \item If partial/incomplete prior information about $\Theta$ is available---see \citet{martin.partial2} and Section~\ref{S:discuss} below---or if the problem's context suggests some hypotheses are higher priority than others \citep[e.g.,][]{yang.wang.liu.partial, liu.williams.two}, then there's reason to modify the likelihood-based ranking function. \end{itemize} Here I'll briefly describe this simple-but-important technical extension, and then I'll apply it to some relevant problems; see, also, Appendix~\ref{A:general}.